-Our business model varies slightly in the three operating platforms.
-In Southern Africa our operations are supported by specialists who are not employed by the Group, but operate independently.
-This is a regulatory limitation in terms of the Health Professions Council of South Africa, which prohibits the employment of doctors by private hospitals, although permission has been obtained to appoint doctors in our emergency units.
-In Switzerland some of the supporting doctors are employed, while in the UAE the majority of the supporting doctors are employed.
+Mediclinic’s business model has resulted in quality service delivery, manageable risks, and generally a business that sustains growth and creates value for its stakeholders.
+The business model varies slightly in the three operating platforms.
+In Mediclinic Southern Africa, operations are supported by specialists who are not employed by the Group, but operate independently.
+This is a regulatory limitation in terms of the Health Professions Council of South Africa, which prohibits the employment of doctors by private hospitals, although permission has been obtained to appoint doctors in emergency units.
+In Hirslanden and Mediclinic Middle East, some doctors are employed, while other doctors are independent.

 We will be respected internationally for: